-While your air conditioning unit is created to withstand the weather, including heavy showers and storm damage, there are times when you need to call your air conditioning repair technician to inspect likely damage.
-If your air conditioner sits in standing water, due to storms or other unexpected issues, it can cause significant damage to the moving parts and electrical pieces.
-The water usually has to reach about 15 inches in depth to affect your air conditioning system, but if there has been any flooding period, call A-PLUS Service Experts Heating & Air Conditioning for a safety inspection immediately.
+While your air conditioning unit is built to withstand the elements, including heavy showers and storm damage, there are times when you need to call your AC repair technician to inspect possible damage.
+If your air conditioner sits in standing water, due to storms or other unexpected issues, it can cause serious damage to the moving parts and electrical pieces.
+The water usually has to reach about 15 inches in depth to affect your air conditioner, but if there has been any flooding whatsoever, call A-Plus for an AC inspection immediately.

-For a full AC inspection and safety check, call A-PLUS Service Experts Heating & Air Conditioning today and we’ll make sure your AC system is operating safely and efficiently.
-Help keep your home safe during storm season and make sure to follow these guidelines if your neighborhood is under a serious storm warning.
+For a full AC inspection and safety check, call A-Plus today and we’ll make sure your air conditioning unit is running safely and efficiently.
+Help keep your family safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.

 Student loan debt across the nation has been a growing concern for a long time.
 Today’s total student debt is more than $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re considering your academic journey or counseling someone who is, it’s important to weigh...
 Continue reading

 By Brian Sodoma, for Service Experts With autumn on the horizon, homeowners will soon be getting ready for the winter weather ahead.
 Cold weather places even more demand on your heating and cooling system.
 To prepare your heating unit for the heavy work it will soon be taking on, regular HVAC...
 Continue reading